postfinance/kubectl-ns/README.md

 # Compatibility
 Known to work on Windows and Linux.
 Requires kubectl >= 1.12 (tested with 1.12).
-Supports the oidc auth provider for authentication against the k8s api server.
+Supports the oidc, gcp and azure auth provider for authentication against the k8s api server.

 # Examples
 ## display namespaces